Effortless Task Inspection with Default Cards

 separate section in addition to its string representation.
 Take a look at the following

-example which contains an artifact, self.image
+example which contains an artifact, self.image storing an animated GIF and another

-artifact, a Pandas dataframe
+artifact, a Pandas dataframe:

 from metaflow import FlowSpec, Parameter, step